Michael J. Barrett Doctoral Dissertation Grant

 Amount of Grants

-If your proposal is selected, you will be awarded a grant of US$10,000 to help bring your research to life.
+If your proposal is selected, you will be awarded a grant of up to $10,000 to help bring your research to life.
 Up to two awards are given each year.

 Timing of Payments